-I’ve been instructed to prosecute in murder cases in the past, but I’m now known as an expert defence barrister.
-I understand how stressful these cases are for anyone accused and do everything I can to help my clients.
+I’ve been instructed to prosecute in murder cases in the past, but I’m now known as a specialist expert defence barrister.
+I understand how stressful these cases are for anyone accused, and do everything I can to help my clients.
 As a top-rated barrister, I have the experience to identify the important issues in these cases, and to advise on how best to deal with them.

 Clients find that I am approachable and hard-working – and determined to fight to achieve the best possible result in all of my cases.

 I have appeared in many murder trials, amongst which are the following examples: